-The following result was obtained by running this program.
+The following result is obtained by running this program.

 Qag computed correct result by 105 function evaluations with maximum accuracy (correct 15 digits).
 Qk15 returned an estimated error 0.00148 by 15 function evaluations but actually 9 digits are correct.

-The adaptive quadrature is recommended when some specific accuracy is required.
-The quadrature with fixed abscissae is recommended for fast computation with certain degree of accuracy.
+The adaptive quadrature is appropriate when some specific accuracy is required.
+The quadrature with fixed abscissae is appropriate for fast computation with certain degree of accuracy.